-We also found that that different financing mechanisms have varying impacts on beneficiary groups.
-Although in general credit subsidies were more effective than grants, for new innovators and small firms matching grants seemed to be more effective, possibly because they enabled firms to overcome the fixed cost of starting up an R&D program.
+We also found that different financing mechanisms have varying impacts on beneficiary groups.
+Although in general credit subsidies were more effective than grants, for new innovators matching grants seemed to be more effective, possibly because they enabled firms to overcome the fixed cost of starting up an R&D program.
 Matching grants were also effective in the one program that encouraged cooperation between firms and university research centers.